bartvanhoey/FunctionalCSharp/README.md

 * Chainable: (this in extension methods)
 * General: the more specific a method, the less likely it is to be reusable
 * Shape-preserving: the output type should be the same as the input type
 * functions are more composable actions.
 An action has no output, it is a dead end.
 A function has an output, it is a pipeline.

 ## Extension methods

+The extension method syntax in C# allows you to use function composition by chaining methods

 ## Programming workflows